HMHS Britannic: Rumoured name-change

-Although the White Star Line and the Harland and Wolff shipyard always denied it, some sources claim that Britannic was to be named Gigantic, but her name was changed so as not to compete with Titanic or create comparisons.
+Although the White Star Line and the Harland & Wolff shipyard always denied it, some sources claim that Britannic was to be named Gigantic, but her name was changed so as not to compete with Titanic or create comparisons.
 One source is a poster of the ship with the name Gigantic at the top.
 Other sources are November 1911 American newspapers stating the White Star order for Gigantic being placed, as well as other newspapers from around the world both during construction and immediately after the sinking of the Titanic.
 A more recent article on her rival Aquitania shows a contemporary pictorial comparison from the time of Britannic's construction including the giant ships of White Star, Cunard and Hamburg-America.
-Britannic is shown with her gantry cranes in place and being more of a Titanic clone but her name is still revealed as Gigantic and down from her 1000 foot length she was intended to be.
+Britannic is shown with her gantry cranes in place and being more of a Titanic clone but her name is still revealed as Gigantic and down from her 1000-foot length she was intended to be.

-Tom McCluskie stated that in his capacity as archive manager and historian at Harland and Wolff, he "never saw any official reference to the name Gigantic being used or proposed for the third of the Olympic-class vessels".
+Tom McCluskie stated that in his capacity as archive manager and historian at Harland & Wolff, he "never saw any official reference to the name Gigantic being used or proposed for the third of the Olympic-class vessels".
 Some hand-written changes were added to the order book and dated January 1912.
 These only dealt with the ship's moulded width, not her name.